 How to write a good motivation letter – tips and tricks

-- “Average is not enough”.
-Your motivation letter has to be different than that of others.
-So dont copy your motivation letter from others, but make sure that the letter is tuned to the company and job you are applying for.
+- Don’t copy your motivation letter from others, but make sure that the letter is tuned to the company and job you are applying for.
 A motivation letter is a personal letter, so use your own style to show who you are.

-- Mention clearly why the company has to choose you for the stage/ job.
+- Mention clearly why the organization has to choose you for the project.
 Be concrete, convincing, without being arrogant.

 - If you know the name of the responsible person, start your letter with this name.
 This person will feel personally approached by your letter, which is always positive.